Southern Cornbread Dressing with Chicken

 Instructions

-• In large skillet, melt butter over medium heat.
-Add celery and onion and sauté for 15 minutes.
-Remove from heat and set aside.
+• In large skillet, melt the butter over medium heat.
+Add the celery and onion and sauté for 15 minutes.
+Remove the pan from the heat and set aside.

-• Mix in raw eggs.
-Add hardboiled eggs, sautéed vegetables, and shredded chicken.
-Stir until all ingredients are well combined.
+• Mix in the raw eggs.
+Add the hardboiled eggs, sautéed vegetables, and shredded chicken.
+Stir until all the ingredients are well combined.
 Season with salt and pepper.

-• Pour cornbread mixture into a 9 x 13 x 2 inch casserole dish coated with nonstick cooking spray.
-Place dish on the middle rack of the oven and cook for 1 hour.
-You can broil for 5-10 minutes if the does not brown.
+• Pour the cornbread mixture into a 9 x 13 x 2 inch casserole dish coated with nonstick cooking spray.
+Place the dish on the middle rack of the oven and cook for 1 hour.
+You can broil for 5-10 minutes if the top does not brown.

-• Remove from oven and let sit for 15 minutes before serving.
+• Remove the dressing from the oven and let it sit for 15 minutes before serving.

 Video